 The NFL has an abundance of resources at its disposal, and it can be assumed that the perseverance of the current pricing model is not an oversight, but that the NFL believes that the structure of Sunday Ticket currently is optimal for its business ventures.
 But why is it optimal, especially when the purchaser of the contract consistently loses billions of dollars?
+Would most NFL fans not be more likely to purchase a single team-based package for their favorite team, which would increase the overall number of bundles sold?
 Why doesn’t the NFL offer team-based pricing plans, which would allow consumers and fans to customize their viewing experience, and be able to charge a higher price per game, along with increasing the number of subscribers?
 Would the current model not hurt NFL viewership over time?

-The findings of this paper are that the NFL must believe that most of their fans are not die-hard fans and have higher respective values for their single team packages than for the overall bundle, as well as the fact that the NFL believes that out of market fans make up a small enough percentage of total fans that the cost to create this new pricing model would not be worth it in the long run.
+The findings of this paper are that the NFL must believe if their fans combine their total willingness to pay to watch all NFL teams, it would equal or exceed the Sunday Ticket package purchase price.
 To maximize profits, the NFL bundles all teams and thus extracts as much producer surplus as possible.

 The NFL Market

-In recent years, NFL has made a real push to increase its popularity around the world.
+In recent years, the NFL has made a real push to increase its popularity around the world.
+Just this season, there have been NFL games in Brazil, London, and Germany (Smith, 2024).
+Additionally, the NFL has given teams “global markets” or different countries around the world for which teams have international marketing rights and opportunities to expand their presence in countries including Australia, Ghana, South Korea, and more (NFL Updates, 2024).
 They may have done this because they noticed that the market for younger fans may be dwindling.
-Since 2006, there has been a 17% decrease in youth and teen tackle football participation, with people either opting for the safer alternative flag football or no football altogether (Sheinen, 2023).
+Since 2006, there has been a 17% decrease in youth and teen tackle football participation, with people either opting for the safer alternative flag football or no football altogether (Sheinin, 2023).
 Additionally, the 18–34-year-old age group has the lowest fan percentage out of all adults (Gough, 2024).
 This could signal to the NFL that while they are currently America’s most popular sport, there may be cause for future concern.
-The most popular sports league in the United States will not appear overnight, but it could decline over time with this decline in both viewership and participation.
+The most popular sports league in the United States will not disappear overnight, but it could decline over time with lower young viewership and participation.

 The NFL has an anti-trust exemption passed by the U.S. Congress in the Sports Broadcasting Act of 1961 (Frommer, 2021).
-The Sports Broadcasting Act allows for not only the NFL, but other major sports leagues to combine the broadcasting rights of all teams and provides them the ability to sign exclusive broadcasting rights league-wide.
+The Sports Broadcasting Act allows for not only the NFL but all other major sports leagues to combine the broadcasting rights of all teams and provides them with the ability to sign exclusive broadcasting rights league-wide.
 Since the NFL is the sole owner of these broadcasting rights thanks to the act, Congress permitted them to sell the broadcasting rights however they see fit, thus creating a natural monopoly.
 Without this exemption, the NFL would not be allowed to bundle all teams together and would force the teams to compete for market share.